December 8th is the date for your diaries.

-They shared seven major honours on the pitch together, including two Premier League titles and a modest one World Cup.
+They shared seven major honours on the pitch together including two Premier League titles and the modest one World Cup.

-It’s safe to say that Patrick Vieira and Thierry Henry have well and truly been through the footballing trenches together.
+It’s safe to say that Patrick Vieira and Thierry Henry have been through the footballing trenches together.

-The Arsenal greats are not only recognised as two of the very best to have played for the north London club, but also spoken as two of the best to have graced the Premier League.
+The Arsenal greats are considered as two of the very best to have graced the Premier League since it’s inception.

-The footballing juggernauts are set to be reunited this season, but this time in an entirely different realm.
+The footballing juggernauts are set to be reunited this season.
+This time in an entirely different realm.

-So much was the Frenchman’s desire to learn his trade, he offered to work as a coach at Arsenal for free, alongside his punditry duties with Sky Sports.
+So much was the Frenchman’s desire to learn his trade that he offered to work as a coach at Arsenal for free, alongside his punditry duties with Sky Sports.

-Henry was however let go by the Gunners, after what was seemingly a conflict on interests considering his relationships with players who he would then pontificate over on television.
+Henry was however let go by the Gunners, after what was a conflict on interests considering his relationships with players who he would then pontificate over.

-Henry has been on the lookout for a managerial role since leaving Sky Sports this summer, flirting with multiple jobs.
+Henry has been on the lookout for a managerial role since leaving Sky Sports this summer, flirting with multiple jobs in the process.

-Henry’s project with the six-time Ligue 1 champions is made even more noteworthy considering the battle he will now have with Vieira.
+His appointment is made even more noteworthy considering the battle he will now have with former-teammate Vieira.

-The Gunners longtime midfield general took charge of Nice this summer, having developed his managerial know-how across various roles.
+Arsenal’s long-term captain took up the reigns at Nice this summer, having developed his managerial know-how across various roles.

 Kicking off his coaching career with Man City’s Elite Development squad, Vieira then became the head coach of New York City.